 - BC’s longshore workers and foremen have signed contracts

 that ensure stability at BC Ports through 2018.

 Competitive Business Environment

-- Municipal port property taxes will be permanently capped for designated BC ports and terminals.
+- Municipal port property taxes were permanently capped for designated BC ports and terminals in 2014.